Religion in Bihar: Islam

+Islam constitutes second largest religion in Bihar.
+According to 2011 Indian census, there were 17,557,809 Muslims in the state.

 Buddhism

+Buddhism constitutes 3rd largest religion in Bihar.
+As per recently released Bihar caste-based survey 2022, there were 111,247 (or 0.085%) Buddhists in the state.

 The name Bihar derives from the Sanskrit word vihāra, an important institution of Buddhism meaning "abode".
 The land of Bihar is considered important in Buddhism as Siddhartha Gautama was said to have attained enlightenment in Bodh Gaya under the Bodhi Tree, making Bodh Gaya the holiest site in Buddhism and a key place of pilgrimage associated with the Mahabodhi Temple Complex in Bihar's Gaya district.
 Gautama Buddha preached many sermons in different places in Bihar, including Vaishali and Rajgir.
 Even after his Mahaprinirvana, disciples carried on the doctrine of Buddhism in the regions of Magadha, Bihar.
 Gautama Buddha's disciples opened several monasteries and universities such as Nalanda University and Vikramshila University.
 Magadha emperor Ashoka the Great became a Buddhist and made Buddhism the state religion, spreading its doctrine to different parts of India and abroad.

 Buddhist Pilgrimage

 Buddhist pilgrimages in Bihar are as follows: